EBolle/NLP-Weather-dataset/README.md

 - [The Yelp Open Dataset][yelp]
 - [Global Historical Climatology Network (GHCN)][ghcn]

+Hereby I would like to thank both organizations for making their data publicly available, they provide a great resource for learning and research.
 To acknowledge the specific version of the GHCN dataset hereby the official citation:

 > Menne, M.J., I. Durre, B. Korzeniewski, S. McNeal, K. Thomas, X. Yin, S. Anthony, R. Ray, R.S.
 Vose, B.E.Gleason, and T.G.
 Houston, 2012: Global Historical Climatology Network -